Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 Oktober 2024 02.18.15 UTC
+- WIB: Senin, 21 Oktober 2024 03.24.11 UTC
-- WITA: Senin, 21 Oktober 2024 03.18.15 UTC
+- WITA: Senin, 21 Oktober 2024 04.24.11 UTC
-- WIT: Senin, 21 Oktober 2024 04.18.15 UTC
+- WIT: Senin, 21 Oktober 2024 05.24.11 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: friendship
+Kategori: technology